EPCCed/eidf-docs/docs/services/gpuservice/training/L4_template_workflow.md

 1. Build the Docker container locally (You will need to install [Docker](https://docs.docker.com/))

     ```bash
-    cd <DOCKERGILE_FOLDER>
+    cd <dockerfile-folder>

-    docker build . -t <DOCKER_HUB_USERNAME>/template-docker-image:latest
+    docker build . -t <docker-hub-username>/template-docker-image:latest
     ```

-    > **NOTE**
-    >
+!!! important "Building images for different CPU architectures"
-    > Be aware that docker images built for Apple ARM64 architectures will not function optimally on the EIDFGPU Service's AMD64 based architecture.
+    Be aware that docker images built for Apple ARM64 architectures will not function optimally on the EIDFGPU Service's AMD64 based architecture.

-    > If building docker images locally on an Apple device you must tell the docker daemon to use AMD64 based images by passing the `--platform linux/amd64` flag to the build function.
+    If building docker images locally on an Apple device you must tell the docker daemon to use AMD64 based images by passing the `--platform linux/amd64` flag to the build function.

 1. Create a repository to hold the image on [Docker Hub](https://hub.docker.com) (You will need to create and setup an account).

 1. Push the Docker image to the repository.

     ```bash
-    docker push <DOCKER_HUB_USERNAME>/template-docker-image:latest
+    docker push <docker-hub-username>/template-docker-image:latest
     ```

 1. Finally, specify your Docker image in the `image:` tag of the job specification yaml file.